AutoMQ/kafka-provider-comparison/driver-kafka/deploy/README.md

 # Kafka Deployments

-There are two types of deployment found under ssd-deployment and hdd-deployment folders:
+There are three types of deployment found under ssd-deployment and hdd-deployment folders:

 - SSD with the i3 instance type that has fast NVMe drives as local instance stores
+- SSD with the i3 instance type that has fast NVMe drives as local instance stores, in Kraft mode
 - HDD with the d2 instance type that has fast HDD sequential IO drives as local instance stores

 Customize the instance types in the terraform.tfvars.